 - Disturbances in heart beat

-Smoking, drinking, obesity, and aging are other important causative factors leading to stroke.
+In addition, smoking, drinking, obesity, and aging are other important causative factors.

 - Risk Factors